StpME/VCThemeGUI/README.md

 ## Download Issues:
 Browsers and antivirus may flag the program as a virus since it's an exe editing files.
 If the file download is blocked, try using the installer instead.

-Try following these links if you want to fix the blocked download or quarantined files
+Try following these links if you want to fix installation issues.

+If browser blocks the download:
 <a href="https://support.google.com/chrome/answer/6261569?sjid=13080228221221643634-NC" target="_blank">Chrome - Blocked Downloads</a>

+If antivirus removes the file:
 <a href="https://support.google.com/chrome/answer/6261569?sjid=13080228221221643634-NC" target="_blank">Restore Quarantined Files in Windows Defender</a>